 Unfortunately, there is no way to completely eliminate the risks that children face at sleepaway camp.
 However, parents can ask a few important questions when researching summer camps for their children.
 These are some of the best questions that you can ask to ensure your child’s safety:

-- What risk-management procedures does the camp have in place?
+- What types of safety procedures does the camp use?

-- Are age groups reasonably established and kept separate for activities and sleeping?
+- How does the camp separate age groups for activities and sleeping?